Oskar Dirlewanger: Assessment

-Despite being an accomplished soldier who was considered brave, Oskar Dirlewanger is invariably described as an extremely cruel man by historians and researchers.
-As such, he has been called "a psychopathic killer and child molester" by Steven Zaloga, "a professional killer, fully malefic" by Rhodes, "a sadist and necrophiliac" by Bryan Mark Rigg, "an expert in extermination and a devotee of sadism and necrophilia" by J. Bowyer Bell, and a "sadistic, amoral alcoholic" by Stang.
+Despite being an accomplished soldier who was considered brave, Dirlewanger is invariably described as an extremely cruel man by historians and researchers.
+As such, he has been called "a psychopathic killer and child molester" by Steven J. Zaloga, "a professional killer, fully malefic" by Richard Rhodes, "a sadist and necrophiliac" by Bryan Mark Rigg, "an expert in extermination and a devotee of sadism and necrophilia" by J. Bowyer Bell, and a "sadistic, amoral alcoholic" by Knut Stang, who also stated that Dirlewanger was regarded as perhaps Nazi Germany's "most extreme executioner".
+Jesús Hernández wrote of the unit that "It is difficult to find a military unit that would commit so many brutal acts, showing such a degree of savagery, as the one commanded by Dirlewanger".
+The unit is considered the most infamous in Belarus and Poland, and arguably the single worst military unit in modern European history based in terms of sheer criminality.

 Richard C. Lukas described Dirlewanger as "one of those degenerates who, in saner days, would have been court-martialed out of the German army", and "a sadist whose brutality was well known".
 Nikolaus Wachsmann called him "one of the most odious characters in the pantheon of SS villains".
 Chris Bishop called Dirlewanger the "most evil man in the SS" as well as "perhaps the most sadistic of all commanders of World War II".
 Christian Ingrao stated that Dirlewanger's unit committed the worst atrocities of the Second World War.
 Timothy Snyder stated that Dirlewanger's force committed more atrocities than any other unit involved in the creation of what the Germans termed the "dead zones" (Tote Zonen) in Belarus, adding that "in all the theaters of the Second World War, few could compete in cruelty with Oskar Dirlewanger".
-In the words of Tim Heath, Dirlewanger was "a man whom many describe as one of the most evil and depraved figures not only within the Nazi Third Reich, but throughout history itself".
-Douglas E. Nash similarly called Dirlewanger "one of the most heinous criminals in military history", and Alexandra Richie labeled him as "the very face of evil", even noting that while the murder of partisans and civilians in Byelorussia (Belarus) was widespread, it was Dirlewanger who earned a singular, notorious distinction even during that horrific period.
+Historian Tim Heath wrote that Dirlewanger was "a man whom many describe as one of the most evil and depraved figures not only within the Nazi Third Reich, but throughout history itself".
+Douglas E. Nash similarly called Dirlewanger "one of the most heinous criminals in military history", and Alexandra Richie labeled Dirlewanger "the very face of evil", even noting that while the murder of partisans and civilians in Byelorussia (Belarus) was widespread, it was Dirlewanger who earned a singular, notorious distinction even during that horrific period.
+He has been called "one of the greatest genocidal perpetrators the world has ever known" and "an exceptional sadist whose cruelty knew no bounds."